Artificial Intelligence Governance Training for New Zealand Leaders

 Directors, C-suite

-For government chief executives, deputy secretaries, and senior public servants responsible for implementing the Public Service AI Framework.
-Translates framework principles into operational governance, procurement decisions, and citizen-facing AI deployment.
+For government chief executives, deputy secretaries, and senior public servants responsible for implementing the Public Service AI Framework across their organisations.
+We translate framework principles into operational governance, procurement decisions, and citizen-facing deployment approaches.
+This module addresses the unique obligations that government agencies face, including Treaty of Waitangi partnership requirements and the Algorithm Charter for Aotearoa.

 Covers:

-- Public Service AI Framework: principles, requirements, and accountability
+- Public Service AI Framework: principles, compliance requirements, and accountability structures

-- AI procurement governance: assessing vendor risk for government systems
+- AI procurement governance: risk management frameworks for vendor assessment

-- Transparency and public trust in automated government decisions
+- Transparency, accountability, and public trust in automated government decisions

-- Equity impact assessments for AI affecting diverse communities
+- Equity impact assessments and OECD AI Principles for AI affecting diverse communities

-- Lessons from NZ government AI deployments: what went right and wrong
+- Lessons from NZ government AI deployments: approaches that worked and failures to avoid

 Duration